Microsoft deems troubled Windows 10 1809 good-to-go for business

 Wilcox's assertion said different.

 Still up for debate, however, is how ready 1809 really is.
-Yesterday, both Bradley and Computerworld columnist Woody Leonard raised questions about the suitability of the upgrade, pointing to still-unfixed bugs and a general lackadaisical approach to patching them.
+Both Bradley and Computerworld columnist Woody Leonard raised questions about the suitability of the upgrade, pointing to still-unfixed bugs and a general lackadaisical approach to patching them.

 Also uncertain: How Microsoft will deal with the colliding feature upgrades of 1809 - just now getting approval for business use - and the impending 1903.